Hebrews 12:4-11

 8. According to the Psalmist, who was it that chastened him?
 (Psalm 11:18)

-10. Both you and your spouse list three particular trials you felt the Lord was allowing you to undergo for your betterment.
-Discuss what you learned from each of them.
+10. List three particular trials you felt the Lord was allowing you to undergo for your betterment.
+Note what you learned from each of them.